Simstrumentation/Air-Manager/Instruments/Cessena_Citation_CJ4/CJ4-Upper_DCP_Panel/README.md

     - Click and Dial sounds replaced with custom.
 - **v2.2** 01-19-2022  with credit to SimInnovations Tony for the suggestion.
     - Baro knob changed from Switch to Button to allow Knobster push function.
+- **v2.3** 10-19-22 SIMSTRUMENTATION
+    - Added acceleration to Baro Knob.
+Request from sunbeam60.

 ## Notes:
 - Must use the Simstrumentation Ambient Light Dimmer control in order to use night lighting mode